Red Hen restaurant controversy

 On June 22, 2018, a co-owner of The Red Hen restaurant in Lexington, Virginia, asked Sarah Huckabee Sanders, then the White House press secretary, to leave.
 The co-owner later cited Sanders' role in what they called the "inhumane and unethical" Trump administration in which Sanders had "publicly defended the president's cruelest policies."
+The Red Hen planned to cease operations at the end of December 2023 and rebrand as a new concept.

 Precipitating incident

-The Red Hen is a "tiny farm-to-table restaurant" with 26 seats almost 200 miles from Washington, D.C., in Lexington, Virginia.
+The Red Hen was a "tiny farm-to-table restaurant" with 26 seats almost 200 miles from Washington, D.C., in Lexington, Virginia.
 At about 8:00 pm on Friday, June 22, 2018, The Red Hen's chef telephoned the restaurant's co-owner Stephanie Wilkinson to report that Sarah Huckabee Sanders, the White House press secretary had entered the restaurant to dine with a group of about eight people.
 Wilkinson told The Washington Post that, after conferring with her employees, she told Sanders that the restaurant upholds standards "such as honesty, and compassion, and cooperation" and asked Sanders to leave, which Sanders did.
 Wilkinson related that the other people at Sanders' table had been served appetizers and were invited to stay, but they also left, Wilkinson saying their appetizers were on the house.
 In the morning press briefing of Monday, June 25, Sanders said that she and her husband went home.

 Political and journalistic responses

 Restaurant co-owner

-A June 25 Washington Post article quoted restaurant co-owner Stephanie Wilkinson as saying she was "not a huge fan of confrontation" and wanted her business to thrive, but that this felt like "the moment in our democracy when people have to make uncomfortable actions and decisions to uphold their morals."
+A June 25 Washington Post article quoted restaurant co-owner Stephanie Wilkinson as saying she was "not a huge fan of confrontation" and wanted her business to thrive but that this felt like "the moment in our democracy when people have to make uncomfortable actions and decisions to uphold their morals."
 Wilkinson explained that she believed Sanders—significantly, a public official—served in an "inhumane and unethical" administration and "publicly defended the president's cruelest policies."